-- 1/3 cup fresh lemon juice, divided
+- 1/4 cup fresh lemon juice

 - 1/2 cup powdered sugar

 - Preheat oven to 350 degrees.
-Lightly grease an 8 x 4 loaf pan.
+Lightly grease an 8 1/2 x 4 1/2-inch loaf pan.

-- Pour batter into pan and bake for 47-52 minutes or until toothpick inserted in the center of the loaf comes out clean.
+- Pour batter into pan and bake for 42 - 47 minutes or until toothpick inserted in the center of the loaf comes out clean.